end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-30-how-to-multiplex-rc-transmitter-switches-into-a-single-channel.md

 | 10 | 1 | 1 | 1 |
 | 11 | 1 | 1 | 2 |

+{{< pleasenote >}}
   Note that each switch also requires a mix for working.
 The amount of switches you can multiplex is then also limited by the amount of mixes you can define in your transmitter.
+{{< /pleasenote >}}

 ## Supporting 3-position switches